croach/django-simple-rest/README.rst

 The Simple Rest framework provides a mechanism by which you can add content negotiation to your resources.
 This functionality is provided in the `RESTfulResponse`_ class.
 The ``RESTfulResponse`` class is an implementation of the method described by James Bennett in his article "`Another take on content negotiation`_".
 The way it works is simple, create an instance of the class and use it as a decorator on your resource.
 The rest of this section will take a look at a few examples to show the different options available to you when using the ``RESTfulResonse`` class to provide multiple representations of your resource.

 The first example below shows the absolute simplest way to use the ``RESTfulResponse`` class.
-By default, the RESTfulResponse provides both JSON and HTML formats.
-JSON is one of the most popular resource representations (arguably the most popular, at least for APIs being created today) and so the ``RESTfulResponse`` class provides support for right out of the box.
+By default, the RESTfulResponse provides JSON, HTML, and plain text formats.
+JSON is one of the most popular resource representations (arguably the most popular, at least for APIs being created today) and so the ``RESTfulResponse`` class provides support for it right out of the box.
 The HTML format is mainly provided to make it easy to view the data in a browser and also to allow the `Django Debug Toolbar`_ to function properly when testing RESTful APIs.
 The HTML representation will format the data as JSON and, if you have `pygments`_ installed, the data will syntax highlighted as well.

 To provide a JSON representation of your resource using the RESTfulResponse class, you simply create an instance of it and decorate your resource just like the example shows below::